 The author calls for Jesuits to recognize their special vocation to mediate God’s correcting and reconciling intervention through the unheard voice of the deprived so that all listen to God and accept his offer of reconciliation.

-The Ignatian Exercises in the Work of Hans Urs von Balthasar
+The Ignatian Exercises in the Work of Hans Urs von Balthasar (PDF)

 By Werner Löser, SJ